alex-h-stone/spring-boot-microservice-reference/README.md

 - Customers can search for a pet.
 - Pets can be updated when details change.
 - Customers can purchase a pet.
-- Pet vaccination details are provided via a 3rd party API call.
+- Pet vaccination details are provided via an external API call.

 ---

 #### Alex TODO

 Add unit tests
+Add description and means to run unit/int/unit_int via JUnit tags? also via gradle?

-description of the purpose and role of this project Alternative frameworks and options
+description of the purpose and role of this project

+Alternative frameworks and options

 Postman Collection integrated via a CI tool

-Reduce duplication in var/path names e.g. 'external' Add WebSecurity OAuth2?
+Reduce duplication in var/path names e.g. 'external'

+Add WebSecurity OAuth2?

 Add tracing in logging

 ---

 #### OpenAPI contract driven development
+---

+#### OpenAPI contract driven development

+---

+#### Running unit and integration tests

+Integration tests are identified by the JUnit annotation `@Tag("integration")` which is present on `BaseIntegrationTest` so is inherited by all integration test classes which extend `BaseIntegrationTest`.

+By default, all tests (unit and integration) are run:
+`./gradlew test`

+To run only integration tests:
+`./gradlew -PincludeTags=integration test`

+To run only unit tests
+`./gradlew -PexcludeTags=integration test`

+---

+#### OpenAPI contract driven development

-See build.gradle for an example of using OpenAPI schemas (pet-store-api.yaml and animal-vaccination-api.yaml) to generate model classes and the Java interfaces for the APIs.
+See `build.gradle` for an example of using OpenAPI schemas (`pet-store-api.yaml` and `animal-vaccination-api.yaml`) to generate model classes and the Java interfaces for the APIs.
 By having a controller implement the Java interface for the API, when the OpenAPI schema is updated some breaking changes will force a compile time error.